-Nåh..
+Woot!
+Hej så!
 I can’t believe I am done with the 3 seasons of the Netflix series, Lilyhammer.
 The series was set in the town of Lillehammer in Norway.
 It’s about a Mafia gang member who had chosen to retire in the cold, cold town.
 He changed his name, and operated a night club called Flamingo.
-It was a really cool series, and I wish they would make season 4.
+It was a really cool and funny series, and I wish they would make season 4.

 I have started getting myself used to the Norwegian accent.
-Love the singing language!
-But I’m quite afraid I’d lose my neutral English accent when I move there. haha
+The “singing language accent” is adorable!
+In a month, I’d be moving to the country.
+I’m quite afraid I’d lose my neutral English accent, but I’d do my best to learn Norsk.

-The first couple of days we spent in a typical Norwegian wooden cabin by the wonderful Lake Hemnessjøen in Akershus.
-Afterwards, hosted by Mirry and Peter, I visited 200 sculptures in a day at Vigeland Park.
-The last couple of days were spent in the cozy city of Oslo with my youngest aunt to my father’s side.
+Anyway, Norway has been one of my favorite places on Earth ever since my first visit in 2013.
+While I only stayed there for a week, I enjoyed every bit and piece of it.
+My friend and I spent the first couple of days in a typical Norwegian wooden cabin by the wonderful Lake Hemnessjøen in Akershus.
+Afterwards, we were hosted by Mirry and Peter.
+They took me to Oslo to experience 200 sculptures in a day at Vigeland Park.
+The last two days of the trip were spent in the cozy city of Oslo with my youngest aunt from my father’s side.
 My aunt has been living in Norway for many years, and thanks to her, I got a glimpse of what Oslo is like in summer.

 Welcome to Oslo!